verticlabs/html-boilerplate/docs/guideline-css.md

 Avoid styling on core-elements, like `.site-header h1`, as this will very likely mess with the inheritance, if a module within the `.site-header` also uses the `h1` tag.
 This is known as either [selector intent](http://csswizardry.com/2012/07/shoot-to-kill-css-selector-intent/) or [depth of applicability](http://smacss.com/book/applicability).
 Adhering to this makes your code more flexible and portable.

 Also, all submodule elements should be prefixed with the module class in the selector - e.g. `.site .site-header` to ensure specificity and avoid inheritance issues.
-This is usually done through nesting in SASS (but more on that later).
+This is usually done through nesting in SCSS (but more on that later).

 ### Module modifiers